CraftTweaker/CraftTweaker/readme.md

 ### Building a release

 The assembleMC17 task is the main building task for building a reobfuscated jar combining all the different mod support libraries into one.
 The jar will be stored in build/libs/MineTweaker3.jar .

+## Customized builds

+You may modify and redistribute your own customized version of MineTweaker as long as you mark your own version of MineTweaker as CUSTOMIZED (that is, put CUSTOMIZED in both the jar and mod name).
+Obviously, I cannot offer support for customized builds.
+Just be so kind to mention the original source and author (me) ;)